thatdevgirl/block-controller/block-controller/readme.txt

 5. Some blocks will not be able to be disabled because they are already used by at least one post or page on the site.
 You can only disable blocks that are not currently in use.
 If a block is in use by at least one post, the number of uses will be listed next to that block, along with a link to the block audit page.

-6. Go to the Usage Summary page (under `Block Controller -> Block Usage Summary`) to see a list of all blocks used across the site, as well as their associated posts.
+6. Go to the Usage Summary page (under `Block Controller -> Usage Summary`) to see a list of all blocks used across the site, as well as their associated posts.

 == Screenshots ==